 - Gastrointestinal disturbances: nausea, bloated feeling; usually goes away after two months; is less if pill is taken with a meal or just before bed; use antacid tablets to relieve. - 2.
-Weight gain: All pills make you hungry, and the androgenic pills (see brand listings) make you hungriest of all.
-If you're concerned about your weight, you'd better watch your diet.
-Weight gain can also be due to fluid retention from sodium.
-The estrogenic combination pill, Provest, is one that helps retain fluids.
-The doctor may give you a diuretic drug to help stimulate urine production.
-You can also change brands of pills.
-The water retention also may result from progestogenic agents.

-3. Headaches and tension from fluid retention.

-- Heakthrough bleeding or vaginal staining between periods: What happens here is that there isn't enough hormone (whether progesterone or estrogen) supporting the lining at a given point in the cycle, and a little of the lining sloughs off.
+Weight gain: androgenic or progestogen-dominant pills like Ortho Novum or Norlestrin can cause appetite increase and permanent weight gain due to build-up of protein in muscular tissue: if you want to gain weight, this is helpful.
+Estrogenic pills (Enovid, sequentials, Ovulen) can cause fluid retention due to increased sodium.
+This effect is temporary or cyclic.
+Watch your salt intake, ask the doctor for a diuretic drug to help stimulate urine production, or change your brand of pill. - Headaches and tension from fluid retention.
+Some women develop bad migraines and have to change or even stop pills. - 4.
+Breakthrough bleeding or vaginal staining between periods: What happens here is that there isn't enough hormone (whether progesterone or estrogen) supporting the lining at a given point in the cycle, and a little of the lining sloughs off.
 This may also occur if you miss a pill, as a result of the hormone withdrawal.
 It usually happens a week or so after you start the first month of pills.
-Often it clears up by taking two pills for several days and then returning to the regular dosage for the rest of the month.
+Often it clears up by the second or third cycle.
+Some women stop breakthrough bleeding by taking two pills for several days.

+and then returning to the regular dosage for the rest of the month.
 This works because the initial hormone level was lower than what you were used to and the uterine lining couldn't be supported on it.
 So you increase the hormone level and it stops.
-It if doesn't stop, you may need to switch pills to find ones that more closely correspond to your own hormone levels. - Breast changes: tenderness, enlargement and secretion.
+If it doesn't stop after a few months, you may need to switch pills to find ones that more closely correspond to your own hormone levels.

-6. Rise in blood pressure in susceptible individuals.

-- 7. Sexual desire may be affected, or you may begin to feel depressed. - 8.
+- Breast changes: tenderness, enlargement and secretion.
+Breast soreness should last only a couple of cycles. - Rise in blood pressure in susceptible individuals. - 7.
+Sexual desire may be affected, or you may begin to feel depressed. - 8.
 Fatigue: May be due to calcium loss related to muscular activity.
 The effect of progesterone is to retain sodium and potassium and lose calcium.
-As estrogen magnifies the effects of progesterone, both hormones are responsible. - Vaginitis: Occurs with all pills.
+As estrogen can magnify the effects of progesterone, both hormones are responsible.
+Fatigue, as in early pregnancy, usually lasts only two or three months. - 9.
+Vaginitis: Can occur with any brand of pills.
 Vaginitis is defined as a vaginal infection, and may be yeast, fungus or bacteria.
 The pills increase the sugar and water content in the vagina, so that all atmospheric yeasts or bacteria (or fungi) find the vagina excellent to grow in.
-It does not always occur, but the point is that any of the pills could produce it.
-The estrogenic pills do this the most.
+It does not always occur, but the point is that any of the pills could make the vagina more susceptible, particularly to monoliasis.
+The combination pills do this the most.
+If you get recurrent vaginitis, you may have to go off the pill.